kzmtm/EuroTruckSim-2-external-GPS/README.md

 Together with Claude, I have been building a GPS that is compatible with your live route in ETS2.
 See fuel levels, sleep and rest timer, income and more!

 Currently this is only made for the base game.
-After enough support, I'll expand this for the DLC's too!
+After enough support, I'll expand this for the DLC's, and possibly also make a version for ATS!

 *NOTE: This builds on the ETS2 / ATS telemetry service.*